AnswerDotAI/web2md-ext/README.md

 You can also modify the `manifest.json` file to change the shortcut.
 Look for the `commands` section.

+## Demo

+This is a demo of the extension in action:

 [^1]: Uses [web2md.answer.ai](https://web2md.answer.ai) to convert the contents of the current page to markdown.